Questions related to the 1st assignment

 Q1

-I was just wondering if its ok to work on the assignments with other people ?
+I was just wondering if its ok to work on the assignments with people from other sections?

 A1

-You can work on the assignments with any students registered in cps721, but the number of people in your team must be less than or equal to 3.
+You can work on the assignments with students from any section, but the number of people in a team must be less than or equal to 3.

 Q2

-I was wondering where I can find the handouts you were using in class.
+I was wondering where I can find the slides/handouts you were using in class.

 A2